 Clint will collect them and arrange for their inclusion in the shadow box.
-If you have any questions about applicability, please phone Clint at 913-488-2752 or send him an email at firstname.lastname@example.org with a photo of the items.
+If you have any questions about applicability, please phone Clint at 913-488-2752 or send him an email at opens in a new email@example.com create new emailwith a photo of the items.

 Another Request for Assistance

 Over the past few months, a number of members of the Blackhorse Association have suggested that we should broaden our coverage and appeal by including stories from different eras of the Regiment’s service.
 It’s probably been too long to include anything prior to or about World War II, but we do have members that served in Germany in the post-World War II constabulary; in Vietnam; and in the current fights.
 We are also still interested in the Border Legion period from 1974-1991.

 We are asking members who have interesting stories about events or personal reminiscences to share them with us.
 Please send a write-up along with photos (if possible) to Clint Ancker, the Association’s director of communication.